 - Position an oven rack to the center of your oven and preheat the oven to 350 degrees F. Grease a 9x13 baking dish with cooking spray.
 Set aside.

 - In a large bowl, cream the butter and sugar together until pale and fluffy, this can take 3-5 minutes.
-Once fluffy, add the eggs, sour cream, and vanilla and mix together until combined.
+Once fluffy, add the eggs, sour cream, and vanilla and mix until combined.

 - In a small bowl, mash the banana until completely broken down with a fork or potato masher.
 Measure out 1 cup of mashed banana and then add to the wet ingredients.
 Stir to combine.